 About 34% of Twitter users check the network multiple times per day – we know that much.
 Thing is, we don’t know exactly how many times, because that data just doesn’t really exist.

 But if we’re still going off the earlier example with your hypothetical 1000 followers, then this statistic means just 340 of your followers check Twitter multiple times a day, while 120 check it only once.
 That’s some extreme skimming.

 But doesn’t it seem like there’s a new cable news report every day about how we’re all glued to our mobile devices, checking our social media on a near-constant basis?
 Shouldn’t that go for Twitter, too?
 After all, 192 million daily active users is nothing to sniff at!

-The average Jane spends nearly an hour a day on Facebook, every single day.
+The average Jane spends 2.5 hours a day on social media, every single day.
 In fact, the average person will spend over five years of their life on social media!
 (For comparison, you’ll spend about three-and-a-half years eating and drinking.)

 Holy.
 Moly.
 Surely a huge portion of that time is spent on Twitter, right?
 Right?

 Let that sink in for a moment.
 Every single day, the average Twitter user spends around 3 and a half minutes on the platform!